clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

 And that's once you've gotten over how frurstrating it can be to write helm templates in the first place.

 ## Limitations
-Missing validation is one annoyance, but because these helm values files turn out to be very interesting, they cause this entirely **accidental abstraction**.
+While validation is a fixable annoyance, a bigger observation is that these helm values files become a really interesting, but entirely **accidental abstraction**.
 These files become the canonical representation of your services, but you have no useful logic around it.
 You have very little validation, almost no definition of what's allowed in there (`helm lint` is lackluster), you have no process of standardisation, it's hard to test sprawling automation scripts around the values files, and you do not have any sane way of evolving these charts.

 ## Main idea: `shipcat`
-What if if we could take the general idea that developers just write simplified _yaml manifests_ for their app and we just provide a bunch of security checking and validation on top of that?
-That's not hard to do, and by actually defining the structs in a tool, we can do tons of cross-referencing validation, standardising, having an entry point for automation, as well as versioning our platform.
+What if if we could take the general idea that developers just write simplified _yaml manifests_ for their app, but we actually define that API instead?
+By actually defining the structs we can provide a bunch of security checking and validation on top of it, and we will have a well-defined boundary for automation / ci / dev tools.

+By defining all our syntax in a library we can have cli tools for automation and executables running as kube operators using the same definitions.
+It effectively provides a way for us to versioning our platform.

 It also allows us to solve the secret problem.
-We can extend the manifests with syntax that allows generating/fetching/synchronsing secrets from [vault](https://www.hashicorp.com/products/vault/) at deploy and at validation time.
+We can extend the manifests with syntax that allows synchronsing secrets from [Vault](https://www.hashicorp.com/products/vault/) at both deploy and validation time.

 ## Disclaimer
 This style of tool is not a revolutionary idea.
 Last kubecon pretty much everyone had their own wrappers around `yaml` to help with these problems.
 Some common examples these days are: `kubecfg`, `ksonnet`, `flux`, `helmfile`, which all try to help out in this space, but they were all missing most of the sanity we required when we started experimenting at the start of 2018.